Tramp13/super-aventura/README.md

 walk into the brighter blue water tile, and you'll catch a fish!
 (Walking into water with no fish will just disturb the water, and no fish will go there.
 So, you can't just spam a directional key into a water tile)

+### Let's cook a fish!
+Now that you've made a fire, and caught a fish, let's walk over to a tile that is adjacent to your fire.
+Press your apply key, and select your fish.
+Then press the movement key that points to the fire.
+Yay, you cooked a fish!